viam-modules/viamrtsp/README.md

 }
 ```

-The video bytes will be encoded expectations as saved to disk.
-See [Supported Codecs] table for codec .
+The returned video file will be an MP4 with the encoding format determined by the input codec type.
+See the [Supported Codecs](#supported-codecs) section for details on how each codec is handled.

 ##### Async Save Request